RTEMS/rtems-docs/c-user/glossary.rst

         In case the executing and heir tasks differ on a processor and a thread dispatch is marked as necessary, then the next thread dispatch will make the heir task the executing task.

+    helping priority
+        A helping priority of a :term:`task` is the :term:`task priority` with respect to the corresponding :term:`helping scheduler` of the task.
+A helping priority is an :term:`eligible priority`.

     helping scheduler
         A helping scheduler of a :term:`task` is a :term:`scheduler` which is a